 This Eightfold journey or path is the platform for integrating mind, body, and spirit.
-Its goal is consciousness development and exploration.
+Its goal is the holistic of body, mind and spirit.
 Come and see how you can use these tools to enhance your spiritual walk.

 The Tree of Knowledge